EuclidProtocol/docs/docs/API/API Reference/REST/Transactions/Meta Transactions/Intro.md

 sidebar_position: 1
 ---

-# Intro
+# Overview

-Meta Transactions let users sign intents off-chain while a relayer submits the signed payload on-chain.
+Gasless voucher actions are Euclid's meta-transaction flow for voucher operations.
+Users sign intents off-chain while a relayer submits the signed payload on-chain.
 This enables gas abstraction and a smoother UX.

 For a deeper overview, see [Meta Transactions concepts](/docs/Architecture%20Overview/Concepts/Meta%20Transactions).